White Rice (1 Cup, Cooked), Dal Yellow (Hommade) (1 Serving) and Vegetable Curry (100 G)

 Portion Control

-Substitute white rice with brown rice, quinoa, or barley, which are less likely to cause a spike in glucose levels.
+Replace white rice with a smaller portion of brown rice, quinoa, or barley, which have a slower impact on blood sugar levels.

 Mindful Eating